-The Foundation provides a Simplified Employee Pension Plan (SEP), to which a portion of each qualified participant's salary is contributed by the Foundation.
-Contributed funds vest immediately to the participant, who self directs the investment of the funds.
-The amount contributed to the SEP by the Foundation during 2020 and 2019 was \$98,416 and \$83,629, respectively.
-These amounts are included in personnel costs in the functional expenses, see Note 9.
+The Foundation provided a Simplified Employee Pension Plan (SEP), to which a portion of each qualified participant's salary was contributed by the Foundation.
+Contributed funds vested immediately to the participant, who self directed the investment of the funds.
+The amount contributed to the SEP by the Foundation during 2020 was \$98,416.
+This amount is included in personnel costs in the functional expenses; see Note 9.

-The Foundation also sponsors a defined contribution 403(b) plan that allows employees to defer a portion of their compensation by contributing to the plan.
-Investments in an employee's 403(b) account are also directed by the participant.
+The Foundation also sponsored a defined contribution 403(b) plan that allowed employees to defer a portion of their compensation by contributing to the plan.
+Investments in an employee's 403(b) account were also directed by the participant.

-Effective after December 31, 2020, the Foundation terminated the SEP plan and 403(b) plan, and formed a 401k plan sponsored by the Foundation's Professional Employer Organization (PEO).
+Effective after December 31, 2020, the Foundation terminated the SEP plan and 403(b) plan, and formed a 401k plan sponsored by the Foundation's Certified Professional Employer Organization (PEO).
+Contributed funds vest immediately to the participants, who self direct the investment of the funds.
+The amount contributed to the 401k by the Foundation during 2021 was \$98,922.
+This amount is included in personnel costs in the functional expenses; see Note 9.